-So far, we’ve discussed that universal 5G for the on-the-go consumers is on the (distant) horizon, due to the fifth generation’s giant development obstacle: its said high power but low transmission ranges.
-This means that a great many people need to be convinced that adding countless 5G towers to their urban landscapes is a necessary evil—when, so far, the huge majority of smart device owners are yet to see the network in action.
+So far, we’ve discussed that universal 5G for the on-the-go consumers is still on the distant horizon, due to the obstacle in the fifth generation's development: its low transmission ranges.
+To accommodate 5G’s low transmission potential, a great many people need to be convinced that it's necessary to have cities see a substantial increase in the number of 5G towers.

-Perhaps, then, to convert those who remain ambivalent towards seeing the required increase in 5G communications equipment, they must first see the breakthroughs that the fifth generation can bring to the engineering world.
+Perhaps, then, in order to convert those who remain ambivalent towards (or even actively against) seeing the required increase in 5G communications equipment, they must first be shown the many breakthroughs that the fifth generation can bring to the engineering world.

 And again, this will require the benefits of URLLC—and therefore the 5G IIoT (particularly massive machine-type communications)—to be realised.

 A diagram that shows three major breakthroughs in 5G IoT: ‘High data rates’, ‘High bandwidth’, and ‘Super low latency’.
 They collectively form the three points of a triangle entitled ‘Massive IoT’ (aka massive machine-type communications).
 Image Credit: Precision Clinical Medicine, via Oxford Academic.